Dnieper–Oril Nature Reserve: Flora and fauna

 The reserve is 30% water, and the floodplain are 89% covered with forests, much of which is oak.
 The site is a Ramsar Wetland of International Importance.

 Public use

-As a strict nature reserve, Dniprovsko Orilskyi's primary purpose is protection of nature and scientific study.
+As a strict nature reserve, Dnieper–Oril's primary purpose is protection of nature and scientific study.
 Public access is limited: mass recreation and construction of facilities is prohibited as are hunting and fishing.
 Reserve staff conduct ecological excursions and educational sessions for local school children, and the scientific department hosts visiting researchers.